19hours/sg-statutes/Acts/Public Transport Council Act.md

 [37/2005 wef 03/04/2006]

-“taxi” means any public service vehicle which is classified as a taxi under the Second Schedule to the Road Traffic Act (Cap.
+“taxi” or “” means any public service vehicle which is classified as a taxi under the Second Schedule to the Road Traffic Act (Cap.
 276) ;

 [28/2001 wef 10/09/2001]

+[37/2005 wef 03/04/2006]

 “ticket” means any form of authorisation, issued for the conveyance of any passenger on a rapid transit system or on any bus operated by a bus service operator, or both;